This is the before. I worked on the side panel by the wall first so that I could put it into place in the room to continue the rest as time allowed.

 I am so happy with the finished look!
 I love how it fits in with my style and it is such a contrasting look from the before image.

-I currently have it decorated for autumn but will add a non seasonal after picture soon!
+I currently have it decorated for Christmas and these shown here are a fall look but will add a non seasonal after picture soon!

 I’m excited to add the finishing touch of the brand name and will add an updated picture to this post and the process of that once that final part is done.